DataBiosphere/terra-axon-examples/first_hour_on_vwb/README.md

 ## Feedback

 If you have feedback about your experience with the First Hour on Verily Workbench materials, we'd love to hear from you.
-Please reach out to <a href="mailto:emmarogge@google.com?subject=First Hour on VWB Feedback">Emma Rogge</a> to share your thoughts.
+Please reach out to <a href="mailto:first-hour-on-vwb-feedback@verily-bvdp.com?subject=First Hour on VWB Feedback">the Verily Workbench team</a> to share your thoughts.